jason-fox/fox.jason.favicon/README.md

 ### Parameter Reference

 -  `args.favicon` - Specifies the name of the favicon file.
 The value of this parameter should be only the file name.
 The absolute path to the parent directory should be specified with `args.faviconroot`.
+Defaults to [`favicon.svg`](/includes/favicon.svg) - the name of the default image found within the plugin itself

 -  `args.faviconpath` - Specifies the destination directory to which the favicon file is copied (relative to the output directory).
 Corresponds to the XSLT parameter FAVICONPATH.
 DITA-OT will copy the file to this location.